-- (2) driver's license number or non-driver identification card number; [ er ] - (3) account number, credit or debit card number, in combination with any required security code, access code, [ex] password or other information that would permit access to an individual's financial account; - (4) account number, credit or debit card number, if circumstances exist wherein such number could be used to access an individual's financial account without additional identifying information, security code, access code, or password; or - (5) biometric information, meaning data generated by automatic measurements of an individual's physical characteristics, which are used to 12 authenticate the individual's identity; - (ii) a user name or e-mail address in combination with a password or security question and answer that would permit access to an online - (iii) any unsecured protected health information held by a "covered entity" as defined in the health insurance portability and accountability act of 1996 (45 C.F.R. pts.
-160, 162, 164), as amended from time to time.

-"Private information" does not include publicly available information which is lawfully made available to the general public from federal, state, or local government records.

-"Breach of the security of the system" shall mean unauthorized access to or acquisition of, or access to or acquisition without valid authorization, of computerized data that compromises the security, confidentiality, or integrity of [personal] private information mainby a business.
-Good faith access to, or acquisition of tained [personal], private information by an employee or agent of the business for the purposes of the business is not a breach of the security of the system, provided that the private information is not used or subject to unauthorized disclosure.
+- (2) driver's license number or non-driver identification card number; ex] - (3) account number, credit or debit card number, in combination with any required security code, access code, [ex] password or other information that would permit access to an individual's financial account; - (4) account number, credit or debit card number, if circumstances exist wherein such number could be used to access an individual's financial account without additional identifying information, security code, access code, or password; or - (5) biometric information, meaning data generated by electronic measurements of an individual's unique physical characteristics, such as a fingerprint, voice print, retina or iris image, or other unique physical representation or digital representation of biometric data which are used to authenticate or ascertain the individual's identity; - (ii) a user name or e-mail address in combination with a password or security question and answer that would permit access to an online account; or - (iii) any unsecured protected health information held by a "covered entity" as defined in the health insurance portability and accountability act of 1996 (45 C.F.R. pts.
+160, 162, 164), as amended from time to time. - "Private information" does not include publicly available information which is lawfully made available to the general public from federal, state, or local government records. - (c) "Breach of the security of the system" shall mean unauthorized access to or acquisition of, or access to or acquisition without valid authorization, of computerized data that compromises the security, confidentiality, or integrity of [personal] private information maintained by a business.
+Good faith access to, or acquisition of [personal], private information by an employee or agent of the business for the purposes of the business is not a breach of the security of the system, provided that the private information is not used or subject to unauthorized disclosure.